esoeylemez/esoeylemez.github.io/tutorial/s6-xsession.md

 The second command is needed, because the supervisor does not shut it down automatically, if it's currently running.
 It only uses the existence of the `down` file to decide the initial state of the process.
-In other to enable it again, just delete that file:
+In order to enable it again, just delete that file:

     rm mpd/down
     s6-svc -u mpd